Construction industry guide 45 min - Instant certificate

 Asbestos Awareness Training for construction sites in Ireland.

-Whether you are a general operative, skilled tradesperson, site supervisor, or contractor, our online Asbestos Awareness Training provides the knowledge you need to work safely and meet your legal obligations under Irish health and safety law.
+Whether you are a general operative, skilled tradesperson, site supervisor, or contractor, our online Asbestos Awareness Training gives you the knowledge to work safely and meet your legal obligations under the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010).

 Site hazards

-Understanding these risks is the first step to preventing injuries on your construction site.
+Knowing where asbestos hides is the first step to staying safe on your construction site.

 01